This company is not yet accredited. To learn more, see reviews below or submit your own.

 FairPoint Communications is a publically traded company headquartered in Charlotte, N.C.
 The company offers television, Internet and home phone service in 17 states, with the most saturated areas in Maine, New Hampshire and Vermont.
 Consumers can receive discounts by subscribing to multiple services.

-- Infrastructure: FairPoint has invested over $900 billon in their infrastructure in the last decade and installed thousands of miles of fiber optic cable.
+Infrastructure: FairPoint has invested over $900 billon in their infrastructure in the last decade and installed thousands of miles of fiber optic cable.
 The newer technology will be especially beneficial to customers who bundle home phone service with Internet or television services.

-- Extra features: Depending on their location and the plan they select, customers may be able to get a variety of extra features on their home phone lines.
+Extra features: Depending on their location and the plan they select, customers may be able to get a variety of extra features on their home phone lines.
 Options include caller ID, three-way calling, call waiting, call forwarding and voicemail.

-- Plan options: Consumers can select from three plans.
+Plan options: Consumers can select from three plans.
 The basic local plan provides coverage during power outages and a secure connection to 911.
 FairPoint’s long distance plan allows customers to call anywhere in the United States, U.S. territories and Canada for one monthly price.
 International plans can be added to consumers’ existing FairPoint long distance plans.

-- Social media help: Customer service representatives respond to customers’ questions and problems on FairPoint’s Facebook and Twitter pages.
+Social media help: Customer service representatives respond to customers’ questions and problems on FairPoint’s Facebook and Twitter pages.
 Consumers can visit those social media site to see how the company handles criticism.

-- Best for FairPoint’s home phone service is good for anyone who wants the reliability of a landline.
+Best for: FairPoint’s home phone service is good for anyone who wants the reliability of a landline.

-Fairpoint Company Profile
+Fairpoint Company Information